magnusgrande/Datacom-SmartTV/README.md

 - set power <on/off> : Turns the TV on or off
 - set channel <up/down> : Changes the channel up or down by 1
 - exit/quit : Closes the remote control application

+Example usage:
+`set power on` : turn the TV on.
+`set channel up` : move the channel up (default channel : 1) by 1.
+`get` : returns the current state, channel 2 on a TV that is on.